braeden-kelly/cm25-fsstepfuawer/02-auth-and-api-routes.md

 `replace` removes history from the stack and ensures that you can't go back with a back button or swipe gesture.

 🏃**Try it:** Log in and log out a few times.
+The logout button is on the Profile tab, and just clears out the auth token from local storage.
 It should feel like an actual login workflow.

 > [!NOTE]
 >  The automatic rerender of **app/(app)/_layout.tsx** happens because Jotai hooks react to state changes, which in turn causes our `useAuth` hook to updaet.
 That's why all logging out needs to do is update the `authToken`.